Jugendhackt/configfoo/README.md

 on configuration files (like the ones about neomuttrc, coredump.conf and dhcpcd.conf).

 ## usage
-- Export the manpage with man topic > manFile.
+- Copy the mantags script into a dir inside your PATH.
-- Run ./parser to create the ctags-file.
+- Go inside the root dir of your project and run **mantags manentry**.
-- Start vim or your favourite text editor.
+- Start vim and use tag completion.

 ## questions?
 please reach out to us if you have any questions concerning this project.